dpla-attic/automation/README.md

 defined in the file `ansible/group_vars/all`, mentioned above.
-If you're using a VM, the "vagrant" user is necessary for initially provisioning your server, but once the server is provisioned, and user accounts have been created, you should use one of those sysadmin accounts for consistency with usage in production.
+If you're using a VM, the "vagrant" user is necessary for initially provisioning your server, but once the server is provisioned, and user accounts have been created, you may use one of those sysadmin accounts for consistency with usage in production.

 For example, say I created an account named "alice" on each server (via